Manage KVM Virtual Machines using Oracle Linux Automation Manager

 git config --global init.defaultBranch main

-Note: The email and name below are examples within this tutorial.
-Using your actual email and name outside this tutorial is essential, and this information gets immutably baked into each of your commits.
+The email and name are examples within this tutorial.
+Use your email and name when working on your projects, as this information gets immutably baked into each commit.

 git config --global user.email johndoe@example.com